Charles Morris Woodford: Life before appointment

 Woodford was born in Gravesend, Kent, the first son of Henry Pack Woodford, a wine merchant.
 He went to study at Tonbridge school where the headmaster introduced him to the study of natural history.
 In the early 1880s, Woodford worked for a time for the colonial government in Fiji.
 He undertook three journeys to the Solomons as a naturalist, and learned several of the local languages.
 Between 1885 and 1886 he made three unsuccessful attempts to reach the centre of Guadalcanal from his base on nearby Bara Island, to collect specimens for the British Museum.

 Woodford noted the decadence of the society in the Solomon Islands following contact with labour recruiters.
 In his book A Naturalist Among the Head-Hunters, he noted that cannibalism and killing had become common, and deplored the lawlessness.
 He wrote "I know no place where firm and paternal government would sooner produce beneficial results than the Solomons...while I believe that the natives themselves would not be slow to recognise the advantages of increased security to life and property.
 Here is an object worthy indeed of the devotion of one's life."

 Britain declared a protectorate over the islands in 1893, but did not establish a government.
-The High Commissioner of the British Western Pacific Territories, Sir John Bates Thurston, paid a visit, reporting that there was no means of raising revenue, and that no settled government could be established.
+The High Commissioner for the Western Pacific, Sir John Bates Thurston, paid a visit, reporting that there was no means of raising revenue, and that no settled government could be established.
 He suggested the establishment of a Resident Deputy Commissioner, to attempt to control the firearms trade.
 The Colonial Office replied that the Solomons must pay for themselves, without indicating how that might be possible.

 Woodford knew that there might be a Resident Commissioner appointed for the islands, and was working as an assistant in the High Commissioner's office, figuring that would improve his chances of being appointed.
 Thurston was away when the Colonial Office refusal came, and was able to write that a small salary recently voted on in the High Commission, and an annual imperial grant of £600, with further revenue to be raised through traders' and recruiters' licenses, as well as commercial prospects.

 Furthermore, he wrote that he himself had been appointed Deputy Commissioner, and was proceeding to the islands to report.
 Woodford then went to Sydney, holding the despatch, to convince Thurston to sign it.
 Thurston did not have a high opinion of Woodford, but was convinced, and in his last days became a major supporter of him.
 With the appointment signed, Woodford set off for the Solomons.

 From 30 May to 10 August 1896, HMS Pylades toured through the Solomon Islands with Woodford, who was investigating the economic feasibility of the British Solomon Islands Protectorate.
 On 29 September 1896, in anticipation of the establishment of the British Solomon Islands Protectorate, Woodford purchased the island of Tulagi, which he has selected as the site for the administrative centre.